MicrosoftDocs/CortanaSkillsKit/docs/skills/authentication.md

 ---

-    >[!NOTE]
-    > You should check for errors and HTTP status codes on the OAuth card, such as `401 unauthorized`.
+    Make sure you check for errors and HTTP status codes on the OAuth card, such as `401 unauthorized`.

 ## Next Steps

 If you use a Microsoft service that requires users to have Microsoft accounts, and are looking for more information about configuring Connected Account channel settings for Microsoft identity server, visit the [Configure authentication for Microsoft identity server](./configure-connected-account.md) page.